vsrc/jaguar/README.md

       "surname": "Wayne"
     }
   ```
-3. Do a get request and be ready to be served with your data while your back-end friend is still waiting for a waiter to pick up his/her/their lunch order.
+3. Do a get request and be ready to be served with your data while your back-end friend is still waiting for a waiter to serve his/her/their lunch order.

 ### Example 2